nagyistge/flying-monkey/README.md

 # Installation

     npm install flying-monkey

-And then
+    mv node_modules/flying-monkey .
+    rmdir node_modules

+or alternately clone this repo followed by

+    npm install

+And then to install the front end components in the flying-monkey directory

     bower install

-to install the front end components.

 # API